 Let your light shine and join us for a two hour workshop exploring this rich text!

-“Introduction to Haṭha Yoga Pradīpika” is a two hour workshop on Tuesday, August 17, 2021.
-If you cannot attend live, a recording of the workshop will be made available in your Student Portal.
+“Introduction to Haṭha Yoga Pradīpika” is a two hour workshop.
+A recording of the workshop will be made available in your Student Portal immediately after purchase.

 Teacher: Chase Bossart